Kayrnt/AndroidStringTool/README.md

 This is an Eclipse plugin designed to synchronize your strings.xml across localization :

-It reads your res/values.xml It compares all its ids & comments to add missing ids to your other localization
+> It reads your res/values.xml
+> It compares all its ids & comments to add missing ids to your other localization

 Some features ?

 Backup by default at /backup/ (checkbox to disable) Revert process from your backup
 Reorder your localized strings.xml as your main strings.xml

+How to use ?

+> Export under runnable jar with Main.java as entry point ( name it like stringtool.jar )
+> Add to system path
+> execute command : "java -jar stringtool.jar" from project folder
+>>> You can also use "java -jar stringtool.jar /My/Path/myWorSpace/ProjectFolder "

+You might start options as :

+> -nobackup to remove backup file creation
+> -revert to execute the the reverting process

 About me ?